 In the Age of Emotive Content, How Do You Discern Good vs. Bad Information?

 Unless you've been living under a rock, you've noticed some controversy about the media has been building up over the course of several months.
 It's almost like nothing is objective anymore, especially when it has to do with politics.
 At isoTree we don't do politics but we do think, the state of things considered, it's a good time to talk about how to vet the information you get online and elsewhere.
-Because it's not just political news that can be inaccurate, incorrect misleading and negligent.
+Because it's not just political information that can be inaccurate, cherry-picked, misleading or just plain false.
 It can be any information at all.
 Finding a reliable source can be difficult.

 Everyone who writes content knows how to make it appeal to people.
 You would be surprised how helpless you are against tried and true psychological marketing.
 Writers know what catches your eye better than you do because sometimes your decisions are made unconsciously.
 Even this very article is being written with the intention of getting your eyes on it as best we can, and keeping you engaged.
 However, we're not trying to mislead or fool you.
 Your job is to know how you can be sure of that.